geoadmin/doc-tech/README.md

 ## How to add a new incident details section

 1. Edit the file [`status-page.md`](./page/status-page.md)
-1. If there already is a section of the current year, such as e.g. `::::: details 2025`, add the incident on top of that section, leaving one blank line after the `::::: details 2025`
+1. If there already is a section of the current year, such as e.g. `::::: details 2025 {open}`, add the incident on top of that section, leaving one blank line after the `::::: details 2025`
 1. If it is the first incident of the current year, create a new section for the new year, e.g. `::::: details 2026 {open}` and already the closing `:::::`, so basically like this:

    ```markdown